aglensmith/brocli/README.md

 ## Usage
 * start brocli: In the addressbar, type `b` then press `space` or `tab`
-* enter command, then press enter
+* type command, then press enter
+* tip: use keyboard shortcut `alt+d` to move cursor to addressbar.

 ## AC Commands
 If a domain is entered before the command, brocli will navigate to the page on that domain.
 If no domain is entered, brocli will use the tab's current location.
 For example: